arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 The user name and password depends on your provider; these are required to authenticate with the APN gateway.
 These values can usually be found by searching online for APN credentials and provider name.
 Sometimes they can be left blank.

-This sketch will initialize the SIM card and connect to your provider network
+The following sketch will initialize the SIM card and connect to your provider network within supported bands:

 ```cpp
 #include <GSM.h>